For more information, contact:

 Graduate Research Assistant (PhD student)

 Biotechnology, breeding, and agronomic advancements have propelled corn yields to new highs with little guidance as to how to fertilize modern corn hybrids to achieve their maximum yield potential.
 Current fertilization practices, developed decades ago, may not match the requirements of modern hybrids that contain transgenic insect protection, and which are now grown at population densities higher than ever before.
 A re-evaluation of nutrient uptake and partitioning can provide the foundation for fine-tuning our practices as we strive to achieve corn’s maximum yield potential.
-To address this need, we conducted an experiment in 2010 to investigate the nutrient uptake, remobilization, and removal of transgenic corn hybrids:
+To address this need, we conducted experiments to investigate the nutrient uptake, remobilization, and removal of transgenic corn hybrids:

 |Nutrient||Total nutrient uptake||Nutrient removal with grain||Harvest index|